-Before we go any further, allow me to say that the majority of child custody or divorce cases in Texas do not ever see the inside of a courtroom for a contested hearing or trial.
-Many courts around our state are requiring parties to attend mediation prior to a temporary orders hearing or trial.
-This means that you and your opposing party will meet with an independent, third party attorney to see if that attorney can help you two mediate and settle your case.
-This is a great way to come up with an agreement that incorporates more of what each of you want in a parenting plan, versus a judge’s orders that will not be nearly as flexible.
+Before we go any further, allow me to say that most child custody or divorce cases in Texas do not ever see the inside of a courtroom for a contested hearing or trial.
+Many courts around our state require parties to attend mediation before a temporary orders hearing or trial.
+This means that you and your opposing party will meet with an independent, third-party attorney to see if that attorney can help you two mediate and settle your case.
+This is a great way to develop an agreement that incorporates more of what each of you wants in a parenting plan versus a judge’s orders that will not be nearly as flexible.

-Ultimately a judge will be concerned about what is in your child’s best interests when issuing orders regarding conservatorship.
-What matters isn’t whether you are a man or a woman, or whether you work full time or are a stay at home parent.
-The decision from a judge boils down to which parent does your judge believe will provide the love, stability, consistency and care that your child deserves.
-This can often times be a difficult decision to make when both parents are qualified to become the primary conservator.
+Ultimately a judge will be concerned about your child’s best interests when issuing orders regarding conservatorship.
+What matters isn’t whether you are a man or a woman, or whether you work full time or stay at home parent.
+A judge's decision boils down to which parent does your judge believes will provide the love, stability, consistency, and care that your child deserves.
+This can oftentimes be a difficult decision to make when both parents are qualified to become the primary conservator.

 Each parent, yourself included, must offer evidence to the judge that will be both credible and sufficient to meet the burden of proving that you are the parent more suited to become the primary conservator of your child.
 Let’s examine some questions that you can ask yourself at the outset of your divorce or child custody case, the answers to which can give you a pretty good idea of whether or not you have a strong chance at becoming the primary conservator of your child.

-Your judge isn’t concerned with how it will look to others if he or she doesn’t award you primary conservatorship, or what efforts you have made in the past to be active in your child’s academic life.
-If your spouse is the better alternative to ensure that your child attends class and participates in school activities the advantage is on their side, regardless of your legitimate reasons for not being as active in that area.
+Your judge isn’t concerned with how it will look to others if he or she doesn’t award you primary conservatorship or what efforts you have made in the past to be active in your child’s academic life.
+If your spouse is the better alternative to ensure that your child attends class and participates in school activities, the advantage is on their side, regardless of your legitimate reasons for not being active in that area.

-Many fathers assume that when a divorce is filed it is you who has to leave the residence and find another place to live.
+Many fathers assume that when a divorce is filed, you have to leave the residence and find another place to live.
 This is not true.
 That home is just as much yours as it is anyone else’s.
-If you intend to fight for primary conservatorship of your child remaining in that home as long as possible is an important part of that fight.
-If you concede living in the house to your wife then you have lost a major battle in the war for primary conservatorship.,
+If you intend to fight for your child's primary conservatorship, remaining in that home as long as possible is an important part of that fight.
+If you concede living in the house to your wife, then you have lost a major battle in the war for primary conservatorship.,

-Finally, if you do have to leave the home after a temporary orders hearing or other event in your case, make sure that you find yourself a living arrangement that is conducive to having your child live with you.
+Finally, if you have to leave home after a temporary orders hearing or another event in your case, make sure that you find yourself a living arrangement conducive to having your child live with you.
 Living in an apartment is no knock against you, but moving in with a roommate can be.
-A judge will see no reason to name you as a primary conservator when the decision is between your child living with you and a roommate in a new home, or remaining in the only home they’ve ever known.
-Bottom line: don’t help the judge make a decision against you when it comes to choosing a place to live.
+A judge will see no reason to name you as a primary conservator when the decision is between your child living with you and a roommate in a new home or remaining in the only home they’ve ever known.
+Bottom line: don’t help the judge decide against you when choosing a place to live.

 Closing thoughts on fathers attempting to win primary conservatorship of a child in Texas

-If your child is very young (under the age of three) you as a father will have an uphill battle to being named as the primary conservator of the child.
-For infants who are breast fed your odds drop nearly to zero, obviously.
+If your child is very young (under the age of three), you as a father will have an uphill battle to be named the child's primary conservator.
+For infants who are breastfed, your odds drop nearly to zero, obviously.
 The rules associated with children this age are different than for older children.
-If you have questions about this please contact our office and we will be happy to walk you through this scenario in greater detail.
+If you have questions about this, please contact our office, and we will be happy to walk you through this scenario in greater detail.

-If your goal is to be with your child as much as possible then your best bet is to work out a settlement with your spouse.
-While you may not be able to win primary conservatorship, you can arrange a visitation schedule that suits you and your child well.
-What’s more if your split in possession with your spouse is nearly 50/50 you may be able to eliminate the need for child support to be paid, or at least greatly reduced the percentage of your income that goes towards support.
+If your goal is to be with your child as much as possible, your best bet is to work out a settlement with your spouse.
+While you may not win primary conservatorship, you can arrange a visitation schedule that suits you and your child well.
+What’s more, if your split in possession with your spouse is nearly 50/50, you may be able to eliminate the need for child support to be paid, or at least greatly reduced the percentage of your income that goes towards support.

 Finally, the rights and duties that you as a parent share with your ex-spouse for your child are nearly identical in most situations after a divorce.
-If you are not named as the primary conservator of your child you can still make decisions about medical and educational aspects of their lives.
+If you are not named as the primary conservator of your child, you can still make decisions about their lives' medical and educational aspects.
 These are less often considered but just as important in many regards as physical possession of your child.
 Consider all aspects of parenting before you stake a position on whether to fight until the end for a label that outside of the courtroom doesn’t hold a lot of meaning,

 Questions about primary conservatorship as a single father?
 Contact the Law Office of Bryan Fagan, PLLC